SIGNAL//SYNTH

 Key takeaways

-3. 03Governor Spanberger calls for national redistricting reform, including independent commissions and federal standards, to break the cycle of partisan map-drawing.
+3. 03Governor Spanberger advocates for national standards to ban partisan gerrymandering and establish independent redistricting commissions to break the cycle of political map manipulation.

 Best for